thatRichman/seqdir/README.md

 ![State transition diagram for seqdir](./seqdir_transitions.png)

+Self-transitions are explicitly encoded because the availability of the directory may change even if the state does not.

+Complete and Failed are terminal states.
+They can only ever transition to themselves (availability may change during said transition).

 The `run_completion` module also provides methods for parsing RunCompletionStatus.xml files.

-### Semantics

-The meaning of Available in the context of the DirManager is very specific: The sequencing run is *complete* and *readable*.

-A Failed sequencing directory can never transition to any other state besides Unavailable (in the event the directory is deleted or is otherwise unreadable).

 ### Serialization Examples